petersmagnusson/base62/README.md

 # base62 reference implementation

 base62 ``[A-Za-z0-9]`` encoding and decoding.
-Typescript, Go, and Rust versions.
+Typescript, Go, and Rust versions (let us know what you need next).
 Extensive test suite.

 This algorithm has no restrictions on the input.
 The resulting length is only a function of the length of the input (not the contents).
 It works